alex2awesome/source-exploration/README.md

         --spacy_model_file <SPACY_MODEL_FILE> \
 ```

+### Model Locations

+ The default location for all project-independent resources (i.e. Spacy model files, Huggingface model files) is `s3://aspangher`.
+ Here you'll find the directories `s3://aspangher/transformer-pretrained-models/` (huggingface models) and
+ `s3://aspangher/spacy/` (spacy models).

+ The default location for all project-specific resources is `s3://aspangher/source-exploration`.
+Here, you're find
+ training data, and previously trained models.

+ All the data management is found in `models_neural/src/utils_data_access.py`.
+These methods are called by the various
+ `train.py` methods.
+To change the default paths either pass in specific full paths or alter this file.

 ## Inference

 `quote_detection`:

- * `quote_detection/test.sh`: Runs inference.
+ * `quote_detection/scripts/test.sh`: Runs inference.
 To work, you must have the following flags set:
  ```
         --pretrained_files_s3 <PRETRAINED_MODEL>
         --train_data_file_s3 <INPUT_DATA_FILE>